jordanA29/task-demo-application/README.md

 they see fit to make.

 This includes, but is not limited to:

 - Including any new libraries that would make things easier
 - Changing any of the existing classes
 - Changing the `java` implementation of the server REST API (the only proviso here is that the `REST` API must still behave as it currently does).

+The candidate is also expected to add a `COMMENTS.md` file to document:

+- What kind of changes or refactoring were made to the code?
+- Why were these changes required?
+- Any more improvements in the code you couldn't do but you think it is important and should be done?

 **NOTE:** The `com.sonalake.refactoring.e2e.TestServer` test is provided to act as a definition of the REST API - this test **MUST NOT** be changed